mailcow/mailcow-dockerized-docs/docs/post_installation/firststeps-disable_ipv6.en.md

+!!! danger
+    For installations that use Docker version **>= 25** (to check use `docker version`), the behavior of the IPv6 address allocation has changed.
+A simple `enable_ipv6: false` is **NOT** sufficient anymore to disable IPv6 completely in the stack.
+Whether this is a bug or intentional remains open ([see open issue at Docker](https://github.com/moby/moby/issues/47202)). **In any case, a manual adjustment is necessary if IPv6 was deactivated in the past!!!**

 This is **ONLY** recommended if you do not have an IPv6 enabled network on your host!

 If you really need to, you can disable the usage of IPv6 in the compose file.